tyrionhuu/tyrionhuu.github.io/_pages/cv.md

 Education
 ======
+* **The University of Sydney, Sydney, Australia** Exchange Student
+*Feb.
+2022 – Jun.
+2022 (expected)*

-* B.S. in Computer Science and Technology, University of Science and Technology of China, 2025 (expected)
+* **University of Science and Technology of China, Hefei, China** B.S. in Computer Science and Technology
+*Sep.
+2021 – Jul.
+2025 (expected)*

 Experience
 ======
-* Jun.
-2023 – Present: Research Member
-  * University of Science and Technology of China
+* **University of Science and Technology of China, Hefei, China** Research Member
-  * Research on collective-intelligence-aware data mining
+Research on collective-intelligence-aware data mining
-  * Supervisor: Prof. Tong Xu
+Supervisor: Prof. Tong Xu

-* Jun.
+*Jun.
+2023 – Present*

+* **University of Science and Technology of China, Hefei, China** Independent Researcher
+Developed a 5-level pipelined RISC-V CPU using Verilog and Vivado
+Supervisor: Prof. Chao Wang
+*Jun.
 2023 – Aug.
-2023: Independent Researcher
+2023*

-  * University of Science and Technology of China
+* **University of Science and Technology of China, Hefei, China** Research Member
-  * Developed a 5-level pipelined RISC-V CPU using Verilog and Vivado
+Developed a comprehensive virtual file system for FreeRTOS, which is a real-time operating system for embedded devices
-  * Supervisor: Prof. Chao Wang
+Supervisor: Prof. Kai Xing

-* Jun.
+*Jun.
 2023 – Aug.
-2023: Team Member
-  * University of Science and Technology of China
-  * Developed a comprehensive virtual file system for FreeRTOS, which is a real-time operating system for embedded devices
-  * Supervisor: Prof. Kai Xing
+2023*

-* Jan.
+* **Online**
+Research Member
+Received systematic training in computational game theory principles, focusing on topics including game theory fundamentals, normal form games, extensive form games, iterated games, and cooperative game theory
+Supervisor: Prof. Michael Wooldridge, Head of the Computer Science Department at the University of Oxford *Jan.
 2023 – Mar.
-2023: Research Member
-  * Online
-  * Received systematic training in computational game theory principles, focusing on topics including game theory fundamentals, normal form games, extensive form games, iterated games, and cooperative game theory
-  * Supervisor: Prof. Michael Wooldridge, Head of the Computer Science Department at the University of Oxford
+2023*

 Skills
 ======